Basis of accounting

 Provisions are recognised when the Group has a present obligation (legal or constructive) as a result of a past event, when it is probable that the Group will be required to settle that obligation and when a reliable estimate can be made of the amount of the obligation.

 The amount recognised as a provision is the best estimate of the consideration required to settle the present obligation at the balance sheet date, taking into account the risks and uncertainties surrounding the obligation.
-Where a provision is measured using the cash flows estimated to settle the present obligation, its carrying amount is the present value of those cash flows.
+Where a provision is measured using the cash flows estimated to settle the present obligation and the effect of the adjustment is material in relation to the financial statements, its carrying amount is the present value of those cash flows.

 The Group issues equity-settled share-based payments to certain employees.
 Equity-settled share-based payments are measured at fair value at the date of grant.
 The fair value determined at the grant date of the equity-settled share-based payments is expensed on a straight-line basis over the vesting period.
 At each balance sheet date, the Group revises its estimate of the number of equity instruments expected to vest as a result of the effect of non-market based vesting conditions.
 The impact of the revision of the original estimates, if any, is recognised in profit or loss such that the cumulative expense reflects the revised estimates with a corresponding adjustment to the equity-settled employee benefits reserve.

 Bodycote plc is a company incorporated in the United Kingdom under the Companies Acts 1948 to 1980.
-The address of the registered office is given in the Board of Directors page of this report.
+The address of the registered office is given in the Board of Directors.

-The nature of the Group's operations and its principal activities are set out in the Directors' report.
+The nature of the Group's operations and its principal activities are included within the Group's Strategic report.

 These financial statements are presented in pounds sterling because that is the currency of the primary economic environment in which the Group operates.
-Foreign operations are included in accordance with the policies set out in the Foreign Currencies accounting policy above.
+Foreign operations are included in accordance with the policies set out in the foreign currencies accounting policy.

 At the date of authorisation of these financial statements, the following Standards and Interpretations which have not been applied in these financial statements were in issue but not yet effective (and in some cases had not yet been adopted by the EU):